 Is an AID keyword which effects output of the current call hierarchy.

 For the lowest hierarchical level AID outputs the name of the program unit and the number of the statement where the program was interrupted.
-For higher hierarchical levels AID outputs the name of the calling program and the number of the CALL statement. medium-a-quantity medium-a-quantity is described in detail in the AID Core Manual, chapter 7.
+For higher hierarchical levels AID outputs the name of the calling program and the number of the Call statement.